titon/toolkit/docs/en/components/component.md

             <td>template</td>
             <td>string</td>
             <td></td>
             <td>The HTML used to create the component element.
-Is only used by activated components.</td>
+Is only used by "created" components.</td>
         </tr>
         <tr>
             <td>templateFrom</td>